 - Canned sardines are another great option for a boost of omega-3s and protein.

 - Salmon fillets, bought frozen, are a delicious choice for a fraction of the cost of fresh fillets.
 “The best way to cook them is to grill skin-side down on a foil-lined tray 5cm from a hot grill for three minutes or until the top side is golden,” says Lucy.
 “Slide off the skin with a spatula and serve with a squeeze of lemon.”

 Dairy is important not only for maintaining strong bones, it helps keep the immune system healthy too.
 If you’re lactose intolerant or you don’t like milk, try low-fat soy milk or rice milk, fortified with calcium instead.
 But remember, even people living with a lactose intolerance can still tolerate a small amount of lactose each day – hard cheeses and yoghurt are usually well tolerated.
 Try incorporating more dairy into your day with a skim milk latte at breakfast and a tub of low-fat yoghurt for afternoon tea.

-Wholegrains are packed with nutrients and fibre, which can help keep you feeling full.
+Whole grains are packed with nutrients and fibre, which can help keep you feeling full.
 The body uses most of its energy supply from carbohydrates so it’s important to include them as part of a healthy diet.
-Look for wholegrain varieties of breads, pastas and cereals.
-Try quinoa, barley or wild rice for more exotic flavours.
+Look for whole grain varieties of grains, pastas and cereals.
+Try quinoa, buckwheat or wild rice for more exotic flavours.